come219/auto_aws_lambda_setup/README.md

-# This is a README.md file for this code project : AWS Lambda Dummy Function Automatic Setup
+This is a README.md file for this code project : AWS Lambda Dummy Function Automatic Setup

+# AWS Automatic Lambda Dummy Function Setup
+# /auto_aws_lambda_setup

 ## This is written by sebistj, 25/01/23